 Keeping Your Water Drinkable

-Cross connections can lead to contamination when a change in pressure within the water supply piping allows the water to flow backwards.
+Cross connections can lead to contamination when a change in pressure within the water supply piping allows the water to flow backward.

 This reversal of flow, called backflow, can allow contaminated water to flow back into the supply piping, threatening health and safety.
 Although under normal circumstances the city water supply is pressurized to keep water flowing to your tap, unforeseen circumstances (such as the need to fight a fire) can suddenly change the pressure in the supply piping, allowing the water to siphon back from your tap to the city supply.